bonitasoft/bonita-doc/md/migration-tool.md

 This is due to the fact that improvements in any version of the Migration Tool can affect all supported version of Bonita.
 This change log must be read before [migrating to a newer version of Bonita](migrate-from-an-earlier-version-of-bonita-bpm.md).

+## 2.40.1 - May.
+20th, 2019 (Bonita 7.8.4)
+This version of the migration tool migrates Bonita up to version 7.8.4. and contains one bug fix:
+* BS-19346 Migration tool: SQL query used to migrate contract_data/arch_contract_data is not actually limited to 5000

 ## 2.40.0 - April.
 12th, 2019 (Bonita 7.8.4)
 This version of the migration tool migrates Bonita up to version 7.8.4.
 * No bug fix.